Antares0982/ssrJSON/README.md

 pip install ssrjson
 ```

-Note: ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)). ssrJSON does not work with other Python implementations other than CPython.
+Note: ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)). ssrJSON does not work with Python implementations other than CPython.
 Currently supported CPython versions are 3.9, 3.10, 3.11, 3.12, 3.13, 3.14.
 For Python 3.14, you need to build it from source.

 ### Build From Source